Factbox: Timeline for Obama inauguration events

-President Barack Obama will hold his public inauguration ceremony on Monday at the U.S. Capitol, followed by a parade to the White House.
+President Barack Obama will be sworn in at a ceremony in the White House for his second four-year term on Sunday.
+A public swearing-in will be held Monday at the Capitol, followed by a parade from the Capitol to the White House.

 Here is a guide to the main inauguration events.
 All times are Eastern Time.